BedrockCommunity/CoreJobs-Nukkit/README.md

 - MultiLanguage Support (Messages + API for custom plugins for their Core).

 I don't tested, just code re-writed from my core.

+If anyone find errors or tested plugin, just make a "Message" on Issue to know if works or not.